Afghanistan

 Over view:

+Since the fall of the Taliban administration in 2001, adherents of the hard-line Islamic movement have re-grouped.
 It is now a resurgent force, particularly in the south and east, and the Afghan government has struggled to extend its authority beyond the capital and to forge national unity.

 Its strategic position sandwiched between the Middle East, Central Asia and the Indian subcontinent along the ancient "Silk Route" means that Afghanistan has long been fought over - despite its rugged and forbidding terrain.